Welcome to Cinema Femme’s New Year Issue, “Black Panther” Edition!

 Back in 2016, I got the chance to hear Ryan Coogler speak at UChicago about his films “Fruitvale Station” (2013) and “Creed” (2015).
 He also talked about a little film he was working on called “Black Panther.”
 I knew at that time that “Black Panther” was going to be a groundbreaking and electrifying success.
 There was a sense of excitement in that auditorium.

 “Black Panther” brought something true and real to the screen, and moviegoers came in floods in 2018, bringing over $700 million to the box office.
-As you will read in our personal essays and in my interview with Carla Renata, “Black Panther” resonated deeply with many women, especially African American women.
+As you will read in our personal essays and in my interview with Carla Renata, “Black Panther” resonated deeply with many women, especially with women of color.

 Ryan Coogler’s “Black Panther” (2018) was chosen for our New Year issue because of the hope this film brought for onscreen representation, and because it’s proof that diverse, strong female characters do well in the box office.